The Parkers Van of the Year three times in a row - enough said

 - Rear-wheel drive not so refined

-Not only is the fundamental structure of the latest Crafter completely different from the vehicle that went before, the 2.0-litre TDI turbodiesel engines that power it are all brand new as well.
+Not only was the fundamental structure of the latest Crafter completely different from the vehicle that went before, the 2.0-litre TDI turbodiesel engines that power it were all brand new at launch as well.

 More than that, while the previous Crafter was built by Mercedes-Benz as a variant of its own Sprinter large van, this one is all Volkswagen’s own work, and assembled in an equally brand new VW Commercial Vehicles factory in Poland.

-This means technical innovations, including a number of class firsts and unique selling points, but VW also says it has involved prospective customers in the development of this Crafter from the very beginning of the project back in 2012.
+At launch this meant technical innovations, including a number of class firsts and unique selling points, but also the involvment of prospective customers in the development of this Crafter from the very beginning of the project back in 2012.

-As a result VW has paid particular attention both to the usability of the van – attention that can be seen in the ergonomics of the cab and the reduced height of the cargo area sills – and to the so called 'total cost of ownership', leading to what it claims are significant real-world improvements in fuel economy as well as service intervals extended to 30,000 miles.
+As a result, VW has paid close attention both to the usability of the van – attention that can be seen in the ergonomics of the cab and the reduced height of the cargo area sills – and to the so-called 'total cost of ownership' (TCO), leading to what it claims are significant real-world improvements in fuel economy as well as service intervals extended to as much as 30,000 miles.

-VW has also placed great emphasis on safety, an area where the Crafter now has a clear lead over rival large vans such as the Sprinter, the Ford Transit, the Citroen Relay / Peugeot Boxer / Fiat Ducato trio and the Nissan NV400 / Renault Master / Vauxhall Movano triplets, but all are considerably older in design than the Volkswagen.
+Other large vans to consider are the Citroen Relay / Peugeot Boxer / Fiat Ducato trio and the Nissan NV400 / Renault Master / Vauxhall Movano triplets, but all are considerably older in design than the Volkswagen.

 These older vans offer impressive payload and fuel economy, but miss out on many of the active safety systems available on the Crafter.
-Several of which are only made possible by the Crafter’s electro-mechanical power steering (which is one of those class firsts).
+Several of which are only made possible by the VW's electro-mechanical power steering (which is one of those class firsts).

 VW Crafter engines, drivetrains, bodystyles and trim levels

-With three power outputs plus manual and automatic gearbox options, three lengths, three heights and a choice of front-wheel drive, rear-wheel drive or 4Motion four-wheel drive, there are no less than 69 basic variants of the Crafter.
+With three diesel power outputs plus manual and automatic gearbox options, three lengths, three heights and a choice of front-wheel drive, rear-wheel drive or 4Motion four-wheel drive, there were 69 basic variants of the Crafter at launch.

-UK versions of this Crafter are sold in three trim levels: Startline, Trendline and Highline.
+UK versions of this Crafter were initially sold in three trim levels: Startline, Trendline and Highline.
 Standard equipment is good throughout, though the difference between Startline and Trendline in particular is well worth the extra outlay.
 However, Highline was dropped from the range at the beginning of 2019.

-As of May 2018, this generation of Crafter was upgraded to a three-year / unlimited mileage warranty, matching the Mercedes-Benz Sprinter.
+In late April 2018, this generation of Crafter was upgraded to a three-year / unlimited mileage warranty, matching the Mercedes-Benz Sprinter.